 Figure 1.
 A user is absorbed in his reading, not noticing the lamppost.
 Actuated navigation automatically steers him around the obstacle.

 An obvious drawback of such solutions is the need for users to pay attention to navigation feedback, process this information, and transform it into appropriate movements.
-Moreover, navigation information may be misinterpreted or overlooked #3 implanted interfaces is this really so far out?
+Moreover, navigation information may be misinterpreted or overlooked.
+The need to cognitively process payigation information is parall non-invasive